 If you are transferring from a defined contribution pension scheme, you will usually be transferring to another defined contribution scheme.
 The amount available to transfer to the new scheme is usually based on the value of your pension pot, although there may be charges for transferring.
 When the transfer is completed, the value of your pension pot in your new scheme will be its value before the transfer plus the amount transferred.

-You will need to choose how to invest the money transferred into the new scheme, so before transferring, it’s worth considering where you would like to invest and whether your choices are available in the new scheme.
+You will need to choose how to invest the money transferred into the new scheme so before transferring it’s worth considering where you would like to invest and what choices are available in the new scheme.
 It’s unlikely that the new scheme will offer the same investment options as your old scheme.
 You should also check the level of charges that may be payable.

 If you are able to transfer to a defined benefits pension scheme, the new scheme’s administrator will be able to tell you the additional benefits the scheme will give you in return for the transfer value.